Corey LaJoie: 2024–2025: Rick Ware Racing; return to Spire

 On September 20, 2024, it was announced that LaJoie would move to the Rick Ware Racing No. 51, while Justin Haley would replace him in the No. 7 for the remainder of the 2024 season starting with Kansas.

 On January 27, 2025, it was announced LaJoie would run a part-time schedule for RWR that year in the No. 01 car (formerly No. 15), starting with the 2025 Daytona 500.
 In addition to that announcement, it was announced he, along with Danielle Trotta, would serve as analysts for Amazon Prime Video's coverage of the Cup Series season later in the year, as well as starting his Stacking Pennies Performance brand.
-In Speedweeks LaJoie raced himself into the race with a 6th place finish in Duel 2 and would start 12th in the 500, he would go on to stay up front nearly all race, leading the race with 8 laps to go and found himself in position to win the race leading the inside line going down the backstretch on the white flag in 3rd place, but would ultimately be taken out by an ill timed block by Cole Custer which set off the big one.
+In Speedweeks, LaJoie raced himself into the race with a sixth place finish in Duel 2 and would start 12th in the 500, he would go on to stay up front nearly all race, leading the race with eight laps to go and found himself in position to win the race leading the inside line going down the backstretch on the white flag in third place, but would ultimately be taken out by an ill timed block by Cole Custer which set off the big one.

 On June 2, 2025, it was announced that LaJoie would return to Spire Motorsports to run nine Craftsman Truck Series races later that season.
 LaJoie drove Spire's No. 07 to a fifth-place finish at Michigan.
 On August 11, 2025 Spire announced that LaJoie would drive their No. 77 for the rest of the season starting at Richmond after Andrés Pérez de Lara departed to join Niece Motorsports.
-LaJoie would again finished fifth at Richmond.
+LaJoie would once again finish fifth at Richmond.